corsairmarks/combined_silfae_revisited/mod/README.md

     * Update `hair` to `attachment`
     * You are more likely to draw the gestalt Xenology technology if you have the Javorian Pox Sample (same as the original version)
     * Rebalance special starting system bonus species
+* 7.0.0 Update for Stellaris version 3.7 "Canis Minor"
+    * Update Interstellar Pursuers personality with new features
+    * Update shared triggers for Pop portraits
+    * Remove no-longer-necessary override of the Isolated Valley deposit
+    * Update Xeno Zoo (gestalt) building based on changes to the base Xeno Zoo
+    * Add new jobs for the Xeno Zoo (gestalt) based on the new Zookeeper and Protected Fauna/Conserved Fauna jobs
+    * Remove global flag
+    * Add compatibility trigger `has_octeelan_portraits_revisited_active`

 ## Source Code